EndPointCorp/end-point-blog/2014/06/23/yapcna-2014-day-one.html.md

 YAPC (Yet Another Perl Conference) is an annual gathering of Perl developers (and non-developers) to talk about Perl: how to do it, how to get other people to do it, and how we will all be doing it next year (or decade, if all goes well).
 There are flavors of YAPC set in North America, Europe, etc.

-I attended my first-ever starting in Orlando, FL today (which apparently makes me a VIP—Very Important Perl-user, as the community stands on its head the idea that the old fogies are the important people—it’s the new blood at the conference that gets them all excited).
+I attended my first-ever starting in Orlando, FL today (which apparently makes me a VIP—​Very Important Perl-user, as the community stands on its head the idea that the old fogies are the important people—​it’s the new blood at the conference that gets them all excited).

 In no particular order, here’s what I remember of my whirlwind tour of YAPC::NA, Day One.